praetoria/mittn/README_scanner.md

 database server or users to be defined.

-Whichever database you use, you will provide the configuration options in features/environment.py as a database URI.
+Whichever database you use, you will provide the configuration options in mittn.conf or in the test scripts  as a database URI.
 For details on the URI syntax, see http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#database-urls.

 Selecting the appropriate database